envisioning/technology-graph/README.md

 ### Tags
 - #Method - how technology is done.
 - #Application - what technology is used for.
+- #Index - lists of technologies from external sources.
+- #Product - technology stack of known products.
 - #Technology - deprecated.

 ---